 The details of the process from an administrative point of view are all held within the SEND Master Document on the T-drive.
-All ILP's are held in the SEND folder on the t-drive.
+All ILP's are held in the SEND folder on the t-drive and a hyperlink from the SEND register allows staff direct access to the ILPs.